omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 a.
 How effective is the user funnel?

 b.
-What are the trends in user activity over time
+What are the trends in user activity over time?

 c.